 Just as I was leaving, one of big mucky-mucks at the place came up and congratulated me on adopting him.
 (They may do that for everyone.)
 She asked how old Esteban was, and I told her: 10 years.
 And she looked a little surprised.
 “How wonderful of you!
 That makes it extra special!”
 Yeah, I told her I specifically wanted a senior dog, and was really glad to have found him.
 “Oh, bless you!
 We need more adopters like you.”

 I put him in the back seat of the car where he stayed, like a good dog, for the drive home.
-The deal breaker was going to be if Melissa’s dogs would accept Esteban.
+The deal breaker was going to be if my sister Melissa’s dogs would accept Esteban.
 I carried him into the house and Abby and Gibson ran up to see him.
 Gibson was jumping and barking (which is normal for him), and Esteban didn’t growl or bark back or anything.
 Super-mellow.
 I carried him outside and put him down so everyone could see and sniff everyone, and things went really, really, really well.
 Melissa’s dogs were great with Esteban!
 I was so pleased.
 Phew!

-So, welcome Esteban!
+So, say welcome to Esteban!